WX trends: Burnout – who’s impacted and what to do about it

 “Effective employee communication solutions can play a crucial role in proactively identifying signs of burnout, facilitating open dialogue, and fostering a supportive work environment.”

-Burnout causing workers to look for greener pastures
+Burnout is causing workers to look for greener pastures

 Workers are hitting a breaking point with burnout, feeling overwhelmed by increased expectations and heavier workloads due to layoffs, an article in Fortune reports.
 Many are thinking about quitting, with 20% of U.S. workers considering it daily, according to a MyPerfectResume report.
 About 90% of workers have even applied to new jobs in the past handful of months.